webmasterdevlin/spring-boot-superheroes/WRITING.md

 ## Swagger UI or OpenAPI
 - add springdoc-openapi-ui and springdoc-openapi-data-rest in the pom.xml
 - write SwaggerConfig configuration inside the config package for custom Swagger UI
+- update the application.properties with app.version, app.name, and app.description

 ## User
 - create a user package under the com.example.superheroes folder